PacktPublishing/Software-Architecture-with-Cpp-2E/devenv_readme/devenv_windows.md

 ### Troubleshooting

+Try deleting the project's build files and recompiling it.
+It helps if you change Conan recipes because CMake files can cache previous settings.

 If you use Conan and dependencies are not compiled in your environment, try configuring the [profiles](https://docs.conan.io/2/reference/config_files/profiles.html).
 You can [replace requirements](https://docs.conan.io/2/reference/config_files/profiles.html).
 For instance, the settings in `%USERPROFILE%\.conan2\profiles\default`: